stenskjaer/oh-my-bills/README.md

 _Oh My Bills_ takes a bank statement in CSV and identifies payments that are likely to be recurring.
 It provides an web API for getting results about input bank data.

+This is written in Python as a good prototyping language, but other languages could also be fun, for example Go, Scala, C# or whatever you like.

 **This is a proof of concept**.
 It is meant to demonstrate the idea, and is not production ready.

 This means: